orti2/ctf-writeups/DownUnderCTF/the bridgekeepers 3rd question/README.md

 result = ''.join(characters)
 print(result)
 ```
-When we run the script we obtain the sting `rebeccapurple`.
+When we run the script we obtain the string `rebeccapurple`.
 Now we can try it on the the third form (which is the only one that matters):

 ![Prompt with answer](images/prompt_with_answer.png)